 In the two-tier system of Austrian stock corporations, the shareholders have indirect influence only on strategy, operation and management of the company.
-The management and operation of a corporation is statutorily with the management board.
-The key to shareholder influence on strategy and the like will thus depend on whether shareholders are able to have their candidates elected, or in combination with registered shares delegated to the supervisory board who then constitute the majority of members or the most influential members of the supervisory board.
-The supervisory board will then control and advise the management but also exercise its influence by its decision on contract terms, including on remuneration and the appointment and dismissal of management board members.
-The EU Shareholders' Rights Directive II (2017/828/EU) (see question 1.3 above) will strengthen but not substantially change shareholder influence.
+The management and operation of a corporation is statutorily the responsibility of the Management Board.
+The key to shareholder influence on strategy and the like will thus depend on whether shareholders are able to have their candidates elected, or in combination with registered shares delegated to the Supervisory Board who then constitute the majority of members or the most influential members of the Supervisory Board.
+The Supervisory Board will then control and advise the management but also exercise its influence by making a decision on contract terms, including on remuneration and the appointment and dismissal of Management Board members.
+The EU Shareholders' Rights Directive II (2017/828/ EU) (see question 1.3 above) has strengthened but not substantially changed shareholder influence.

 The Stock Corporation Act provides for the mandatory competences of the shareholders' meeting and partly for compulsory higher majorities (mostly 75% majority) rather than a simple majority; in certain matters, the Articles of Association could also provide for qualified majorities, though this is rare in listed companies.
-On a regular basis, shareholders will vote in the Annual General Meeting on the appropriation of distributable profit, discharge of the members of the supervisory and management boards, appointment of auditors, appointment of members to the supervisory board and, as from 2020, on remuneration policies (at least every four years) and remuneration reports (annual basis).
-Other matters reserved for the shareholders' meeting include compensation of supervisory board members, capital measures including authorised capital (75%), decisions of major importance for the company such as major investments or divestitures, reorganisation matters like mergers, demergers (75%) and the authorisation to acquire treasury shares.
-Exceptionally, the shareholders' meeting will be called to decide on special audits, the amendment of the articles of association (75%), premature dismissal of supervisory board members (75%), capital decreases or issuance of convertibles (75%).
+On a regular basis, shareholders will vote in the AGM on the appropriation of distributable profit, discharge of the members of the Supervisory and Management Boards, appointment of auditors, appointment of members to the Supervisory Board and, as from 2020, on remuneration policies (at least every four years) and remuneration reports (annual basis).
+Other matters reserved for the shareholders' meeting include compensation of Supervisory Board members, capital measures including authorised capital (75%), decisions of major importance for the company such as major investments or divestitures, reorganisation matters like mergers, demergers (75%) and the authorisation to acquire treasury shares.
+Exceptionally, the shareholders' meeting will be called to decide on special audits, the amendment of the Articles of Association (75%), capital decreases or issuance of convertibles (75%).